Events to be held around Scotland in celebration of Charles’s coronation

 An idea from the Eden Project in Cornwall, the National Lottery-funded event is the UK’s largest annual community celebration and was set up in 2009.

-With Coronation Big Lunch events taking place across the country, organisers said they are set to include street parties, galas, picnics, fancy dress parades and more.
+Coronation Big Lunch events will take place across the country, and organisers said they will include street parties, galas, picnics, fancy dress parades and more.

 The most northerly event is set to be hosted in Scalloway, Shetland, on Saturday, where the island’s youth centre is the setting for a celebration featuring sea shanties, a hat dressing competition, stories, games and more.